West Memphis Municipal Airport

 West Memphis Municipal Airport (IATA: AWM, ICAO: KAWM, FAA LID: AWM) is a city-owned public-use airport located three miles (5 km) west of the central business district of West Memphis, in Crittenden County, Arkansas, United States.
 The airport is 10 nmi southwest of General DeWitt Spain Airport in Memphis, Tennessee.

 According to the FAA's National Plan of Integrated Airport Systems for 2007–2011, West Memphis Municipal Airport is categorized as a reliever airport.

 Facilities and aircraft

 West Memphis Municipal Airport covers an area of 494 acre which contains one concrete paved runway (17/35) measuring 6,003 x 100 ft (1,830 x 30 m).
-For the 12-month period ending August 31, 2006, the airport had 75,000 aircraft operations, an average of 205 per day:
+For the 12-month period ending October 31, 2021, the airport had 50,200 aircraft operations, an average of 137 per day:

-99.7% general aviation and 0.3% military.
-There are 124 aircraft based at this airport: 82% single-engine, 17% multi-engine and 1% helicopter.
+100% general aviation and <1% military.
+There were 92 aircraft based at this airport: 67 single-engine, 20 multi-engine, 4 jet, and 1 helicopter.